patriciabog/RetentionDashboard/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## 💬 Feedback
 I’d love to hear your thoughts!
-Connect with me on [LinkedIn](https://linkedin.com/in/carla-perez) or email me at carla.perez@email.com.
+Connect with me on [LinkedIn](https://linkedin.com/in/carla-perez).

 ## 🙌 About the Project
 Built as a personal project to combine my expertise in Customer Success and front-end development, this dashboard helps teams monitor and improve customer retention through data-driven insights.